Evolution of a synchronous planet-moon pair due to solar tides. Demise of the synchronous moon that initiated Mars' triaxiality. A possible link to tidalites in Vastitas Borealis and Gale Crater: Conclusions and outlook

 On reaching the marginal orbit, Nerio left synchronism and spiralled down, further accelerating Mars' spin.
 Remarkably, Mars' rotation rate at the desynchronisation moment matches its present-day value to the first decimal place.
 This coincidence should not be overinterpreted, because the post-desynchronisation evolution comprised Mars' continued spin-up during Nerio's fall (until Nerio's demise amid the LHB) and the subsequent despinning of Mars by solar tides.

-A calculation based on a very conservative estimate for $k_2/Q$ of a Mars with an ocean shows that, after Nerio's demise, Mars' despinning by solar tides was a weak effect.
-This fact indicates that the LHB destroyed Nerio shortly after its orbit reached the marginal point.
-(We remind that Mars' rotation rate at that moment virtually coincides with its present-day value.)
+A calculation based on a conservative estimate for $k_2/Q$ of a Mars with an ocean shows that, after Nerio's demise, Mars' despinning by solar tides was a weak effect.
+This indicates that the LHB destroyed Nerio shortly after its orbit reached the marginal point.
+(We reiterate that Mars' rotation rate at that moment virtually coincided with its present-day value.)

-Based on our current knowledge of dissipation in ocean-bearing planets, Nerio's reaching the Roche limit intact is unlikely.
+Based on our current knowledge of dissipation in ocean-bearing planets, Nerio's reaching the Roche limit intact is questionable.
 To descend all the way to the Roche radius, Nerio would have to accelerate Mars' rotation to a higher value.
-To subsequently reduce that value by solar tides, the Mars with an ocean would have to be more dissipative that suggested by the presently available models.
-Unless future models prove Mars' ocean to have been much more dissipative, we should regard Nerio's fall into the Roche limit as unrealistic~---~though this viewpoint may be reconsidered should new data on Mars' palaeo ocean show up.
+To subsequently reduce that value by solar tides, the Mars with an ocean would have to be more dissipative that suggested by the currently available models.
+Unless future models prove Mars' ocean to have been much more dissipative, we should regard Nerio's fall into the Roche limit as unrealistic~---~though this viewpoint may be reconsidered should new data on Mars' palaeo-ocean show up.